alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

   - `env PACT_CONSUMER_VERSION=branch-<branch-of-gds-api-adapters> bundle exec rake pact:verify`

 1. Merge the provider change
-  - The failing pact test should not block merging.
+  - We've configured failing Pact tests to not block merging, so you should still be able to merge.

 1. Re-run the consumer tests
   - These should pass now that the provider has been updated.